narvik-bunkers/narvik-bunkers.github.io/overview.md

 * A walk from Durmålshaugen to the small command bunker at [Framnes](/?pos=BVH) leads past a number of air defense stations (each with their own small ammunition bunkers).
 This had been described in some detail in [Fremover in 2015](https://www.fremover.no/lokale-nyheter/narvik/historisk-vandring-til-narvik-fort/s/5-17-74261).
 The little command bunker has a great view.
 No flashlight necessary here.

-* A proper Regelbau bunker right next to artillery(?) and machine gun positions can be seen at [Smihaugen/Fagernes](/?pos=VCV-PWX-JGV) besides a picnic shelter (gapahug).
+* A proper Regelbau bunker right next to artillery(?) and machine gun positions can be seen at [Smihaugen/Fagernes](/?pos=VCV-PWX-JGV) besides a picnic shelter (gapahuk).

 [![Photo collage of entrance area of a German WW2 634 Regelbau bunker in Narvik.
 (VCV)](/images/narvik-bunkers_VCV_collage_640.jpg)](/?pos=VCV)